redis/redis-doc/commands/client-pause.md

 The command performs the following actions:

 * It stops processing all the pending commands from normal and pub/sub clients for the given mode.
 However interactions with replicas will continue normally.
+Note that clients are formally paused when they try to execute a command, so no work is taken on the server side for inactive clients.
 * However it returns OK to the caller ASAP, so the `CLIENT PAUSE` command execution is not paused by itself.
-* A `CLIENT PAUSE` in a MULTI/EXEC block will not block commands in the same block, this can be used to set state before the pause.
 * When the specified amount of time has elapsed, all the clients are unblocked: this will trigger the processing of all the commands accumulated in the query buffer of every client during the pause.

-Client pause currently supports two mode:
+Client pause currently supports two modes:
-* `ALL`: This is the default mode if no type is provided.
+* `ALL`: This is the default mode.
 All client commands are blocked.
 * `WRITE`: Clients are only blocked if they attempt to execute a write command.

-For the `WRITE` mode, some commands have special behavior.
+For the `WRITE` mode, some commands have special behavior:
-* `EVAL`/`EVALSHA`.
-Will block client for all scripts.
+* `EVAL`/`EVALSHA`: Will block client for all scripts.
 * `PUBLISH`: Will block client.
 * `PFCOUNT`: Will block client.
 * `WAIT`: Acknowledgements will be delayed, so this command will appear blocked.